-In the compressor and turbine field, the FMS Company completed the development of new high-efficiency turbines that contribute to conserving energy and resources, and is preparing to launch sales.
-It is also developing elemental technologies to improve the performance and reliability of compressors, turbines, and cryopumps.
+In the compressor and turbine field, the Energy Company completed the development of new high-efficiency turbines that contribute to conserving energy and resources, and put them on the market.
+It continues to develop elemental technologies for the development of CO2 and hydrogen compressors and for the improvement of the performance and reliability of compressors, turbines, and cryopumps.